Nediljko Labrović: Club career

 On 9 June 2021, Labrović signed a four-year contract with Rijeka where he was set to replace the outgoing Ivan Nevistić.
 On 17 July, he made his debut for the club as the starting goalkeeper on the opening matchday of the domestic league in a 2–0 away win over Gorica.
-Five days later, he made his European debut in the 2–0 win over Gżira United in the first leg of the second round of the UEFA Europa Conference League.
+Five days later, he made his European debut in a 2–0 win over Gżira United in the first leg of the second round of the UEFA Europa Conference League.

+On 11 June 2024, Labrović signed a five-year contract with Augsburg in Germany.

 International career

 On 14 February 2018, Labrović made his debut for the Croatia national under-20 team playing as a starter in the friendly match against Belarus, which was won 3–1.

 Labrović was called up by the senior Croatia side for the Nations League fixtures against Austria on 3 June 2022, France on 6 and 13 June 2022, and Denmark on 10 June 2022.
 On 31 October 2022, Labrović was named in the preliminary 34-man squad for the 2022 FIFA World Cup, but did not make the final 26.

+He made his debut on 26 March 2024 in the FIFA Series Final against Egypt.